“I'll print out a few copies of that for people to refer to.”

 We need to make sure that people have something to do while they're here.

-To "refer to" something means to look at it to get information.
+It can mean to look at something to get information.
 For example, when you're cooking you can "refer to" a recipe to understand how to cook something.
 People can also refer to:

 - your notes